sbhumir/ProtractorJasmineDemo/README.md

 ```

 # Usability
-Go to this repository home directory and run the following.
-This creates an html report of the result under target folder
+Go to this project directory and run the following command.
+This creates a detailed Test Results html report under project directory target folder
 ```python
 $ protractor .\conf\conf.js
 ```